The Seven Day Solo Meal Planner on Google Sheets.

 Here are five steps for using your Seven Day Solo Meal Planner for the first time:

-- Retitle one copy for use with the current week's date range.
+- Retitle with the current week's date range.

-- Edit day-of-the-week fields to position your routine weekly shopping day of choice as your start day.
+- Edit the Kitchen Time Tracker's day-of-the-week fields to position your routine weekly shopping day of choice as your start day.

-- Uncheck (or delete and reinsert) check boxes for reuse.
+- Individually uncheck (or highlight, delete and reinsert groups of) check boxes for reuse.

 Love planning on paper?